Aura farming: Origins

 A dance attached to the phrase was popularized by a viral video of an 11-year-old Indonesian boy, Rayyan Arkan Dikha, performing a rhythmic dance on the bow of a traditional racing boat during the Pacu Jalur festival in Riau, Indonesia.
 The Togak Luan (or Tukang Tari) is a child performer whose role is to hype the team and signal to spectators when the boat is leading.
 The role requires significant balance, which is why children are often chosen over adults.

 In the video, Dikha, wearing a traditional Teluk Belanga outfit with a Malay Riau headcloth and sunglasses, performs a series of calm, repetitive dance moves to energize the rowers.
 In interviews, Dikha stated that he created the dance spontaneously.

 The video was first posted on TikTok and went viral in mid-2025.
-Social media users began remixing the clip with various songs under hashtags like "aura farming kid on boat," amassing millions of views.
+Social media users began remixing the clip with various songs under hashtags such as "aura farming kid on boat," amassing millions of views.
 According to The New York Times, the trend made Dikha "hard to miss on social media" in mid-2025.

 As a result of the video's popularity, Dikha was appointed as a cultural and tourism ambassador for Riau province by the local governor.
 He and his mother were invited to the capital, Jakarta, to meet with the country's Ministers of Culture and Tourism.
 He was also awarded a government scholarship.